ronsen/sveltekit-starter/README.md

 ## Docker

-Run these following command to create a Docker container:
+Run these following commands to create a Docker container:

 ```bash
 docker build --tag catatan:1.0 .